Posted on

 The rules in California are different in several important ways.

 However, employers can create tip pools.
-These distribute the tips given to employees that interact with customers, like waiters and bartenders, with other employees who might not, like cooks and busboys.
+These distribute the tips given to employees who interact with customers, like waiters and bartenders, with other employees who might not, like cooks and busboys.
 Tip pools are permissible under federal law and do not amount to withholding a tip from the employee who received it.3 If the employer is not taking a tip credit, this form of tip sharing can benefit workers who are not in roles that customarily receive tips, like:

 - dishwashers, and